Business names are registered with ASIC and are a common necessity for establishing a business’ identity.

 - The purchaser re-registers the business name using the transfer code.
 Any unused registration period is lost and the purchaser must pay for a new registration period from the date they acquire the business name.

 It is recommended that you obtain appropriate professional advice before selling or restructuring a business.
 You’ll also need to consider tax and stamp duty which may be payable.

-Are there still State and Territory Business Names?
+Do State and Territory Business Names still exist?

 Prior to 2012, business names were administered by State and Territory agencies, such as the Office of Fair Trading in each State or Territory.
 A business trading in multiple States or Territories would need to register the business name in each State or Territory.

 In 2012, ASIC assumed full control of the business names registers from each State and Territory and the separate State and Territory registers were abolished.